vincentntang/vincentntang.com/content/posts/20220722-calendar-planning/index.md

 So now the other event type is a networking event.
 These are low-effort events where there is no agenda, and it's just for members to meet each other.

-I usually collaborate with other 20s and 30s meetup groups in town to "make things seem bigger than they are" and to do guerilla marketing on other groups in town.
+I usually collaborate with other 20s and 30s meetup groups in town to get higher turnouts and market to other groups in town.

 You just have to pick a date, a time, and a location - ideally at an open venue like a foodcourt or hangout area with many restaurants nearby